 A lovely way to accessorize with beadwork is with your lighting.
 We have often used miniature beaded chandeliers over small breakfast tables.
 The combination of fabric and glass beads creates an elegant pattern of light over the table below.

 In the Oak Leaf Suite at Ham Yard Hotel, we turned Shaman’s hats from the Yoruba tribe into hanging pendant lights.
 The intricate white beadwork adds detail and another texture to the room.

-My favourite beaded lights have to be the Kirdi’s pendant lights.
-Made from vibrantly colourful beaded aprons, we hang these in clusters to make most of the fabulous beadwork and bright colours.
+My favorite beaded lights have to be the Kirdi’s pendant lights.
+Made from vibrantly colorful beaded aprons, we hang these in clusters to make most of the fabulous beadwork and bright colors.

 Lastly we love to use beaded trims on curtains and cushions to add a fun accent to a room.
 It is something you might have to look at for a second time to notice.

-The traditional process of hand block printing on textiles with rich colours has been practised in Rajasthan for around 500 years and we have spent time in Jaipur discovering its history and craft.
+The traditional process of hand block printing on textiles with rich colors has been practised in Rajasthan for around 500 years and we have spent time in Jaipur discovering its history and craft.

 A print starts with the design, drawn on paper and carved by hand onto the wooden blocks which are approximately 18-24cm.
 The physical block is the design for a single repeat, which is then stamped in rows across the fabric.

 Each element of the design is carved into a separate block.
 Block carving in itself is a precise art requiring years of apprenticeship and done entirely by hand.
 Each color pattern is stamped individually onto the fabric.